 Those interested in visiting can take a self-guided tour across the 103 acres of scenic botanic gardens.
 In addition, a number of tour operators offer mini-bus tours to these gardens during spring.
 You can take a 20 minute narrated tour across the charming gardens and explore what the place has to offer.

 Seasonal changes ensure the gardens are a delight all year around, so there is no best time to visit.
 However, as you would expect, spring brings with it a seasonal bloom and warmer weather, so is a good time to visit as the days are warm and the evenings cool.

-As the gardens house a number of picnic grounds, you can come here for a picnic as well.
+As the botanic garden houses a number of picnic grounds, you can come here for a picnic as well.
 Also, enjoy watching the native bird life and the stunning views of the Alps from various the lookouts within the garden’s vicinity.